wee-snufkin/training-material/topics/transcriptomics/tutorials/scrna-case_monocle3-trajectories/tutorial.md

 {: .hands_on}

 ## Gene annotations
-Sometimes certain functionalities require specific indication where the data should be taken from.
-In case of Monocle3, to allow further genes analysis using one of its functions, it is essential that the names of the genes are stored in a column called ‘gene_short_name’.
-Therefore, we need to check what is the name of that column in our dataset.
+Sometimes certain functionalities require a specific indication of where the data should be taken from.
+Monocle3 tools expect that the genes column is named ‘gene_short_name’.
+Let's check what the name of that column is in our dataset currently.

 > ### {% icon question %} Questions
 >